Diabetic nephropathy is kidney damage that occurs with diabetes.

 Copyright © Nucleus Medical Media, Inc.

-Symptoms may not appear until the kidney damage is very severe.
-Tell your doctor if you have any of these: Fluid buildup may appear as swelling in feet or handsWeaknessLoss of appetiteDifficulty sleepingConfusion and trouble concentrating
+Symptoms may not appear until the kidney damage is severe.
+Symptoms may include: Fluid buildup may appear as swelling in feet or handsWeaknessLoss of appetiteDifficulty sleepingConfusion and trouble concentrating

 Talk with your doctor about the best treatment plan for you.